Javier Solís: Singing career

-Under the pseudonym of "Javier Luquín," Solis began singing in competitions in which the winner would be awarded a new pair of shoes; he was eventually banned from participating because he so dominated the competition.
-At that time he was working as a butcher, and sang while he worked.
-His boss, David Lara Ríos, heard him and was so impressed with his talent that he urged Siria to dedicate himself to his music and recommended him to a voice coach, even paying for singing lessons with Noé Quintero.
+Under the pseudonym of "Javier Luquín," Siria began singing in competitions in which the winner would be awarded a new pair of shoes.
+He was eventually banned from participating because he dominated the competition too much.
+At that time he was a butcher and sang while he worked.
+His boss, David Lara Ríos, heard him and was so impressed with his talent that he urged Solís to dedicate himself to music, recommending him to a voice coach, even paying for singing lessons with Noé Quintero.

-At age 16, Solis went to Puebla to sing with the Mariachi Metepec, but he did not get his first professional break until two years later when Julito Rodríguez and Alfredo Gil of the famous singing trio, Los Panchos, discovered him and took him to audition at CBS Records.
-There in 1950, he signed a contract and recorded his first album.
-He was singing at the same time at the Teatro Lirico in Mexico City when he met dancer Blanca Estela Saenz who would later become his wife.
-His first hit, "Llorarás, Llorarás", came two years later, and it was his then-producer Felipe Valdes Leal who gave Siria his stage name, "Javier Solís".
+At age 16 Siria went to Puebla to sing with the Mariachi Metepec, but he did not get his first professional break until two years later when Julito Rodríguez and Alfredo Gil, of the famous singing trio Los Panchos, discovered him and took him to audition at CBS Records.
+There in 1950 he signed a contract and recorded his first album.
+He was singing at the Teatro Lirico in Mexico City when he met dancer Blanca Estela Saenz, who would later become his wife.
+His first hit, "Llorarás, llorarás", came two years later, and it was his then producer Felipe Valdes Leal who gave Siria his stage name, Javier Solís.

-Solís began to receive international acclaim in 1957 when he began appearing in the United States and Central and South America.
+Solís began to receive international acclaim in 1957 when he appeared in the United States and Central and South America.
 He was among the first artists to sing in the new style now known as bolero-ranchera.
-He sang boleros typically associated with trio music but which now were accompanied by mariachis.
-Solís was a versatile interpreter singing not only boleros, but rancheras, corridos, danzones, waltzes, and tangos, among others.
-His hit recordings included "Sombras", "Payaso", "Vereda Tropical", "En Mi Viejo San Juan", and "Amanecí En Tus Brazos", the latter a re-recording of the hit written and recorded by José Alfredo Jiménez.
+Boleros were typically associated with trio music, but his were now accompanied by mariachis.
+Solís was a versatile interpreter singing not only boleros, but also rancheras, corridos, danzones, waltzes, and tangos, among others.
+His hit recordings included "Sombras", "Payaso", "Vereda tropical", "En mi Viejo San Juan", and "Amanecí en tus brazos", the latter a cover of the hit written and recorded by José Alfredo Jiménez.

 Acting career

-Solís began his acting career in 1959 and appeared in more than 20 films, working with such artists as Pedro Armendáriz, María Victoria, Antonio Aguilar, and Lola Beltrán.
-His last movie, Juan Pistolas, was finished in 1965, the same year that his film, Sinful, was released.
-During his lifetime, he was considered a better singer than actor by his public, who rated him alongside such accomplished artists as Jorge Negrete and Pedro Infante who with Solis, made up the "Three Mexican Roosters" of Mexican music and cinemas.
+Solís started his acting career in 1959 and appeared in more than 20 films, working with such artists as Pedro Armendáriz, María Victoria, Antonio Aguilar, and Lola Beltrán.
+His final movie, Juan Pistolas, was completed in 1965, the same year that his film Sinful was released.
+During his lifetime he was considered a better singer than an actor by his public, rating him alongside the accomplished artists Jorge Negrete and Pedro Infante, who with Solís made up "Los Tres Gallos", or "The Three Roosters" of Mexican music and cinema.

 Final years and death

-Following the 1957 death of Pedro Infante in a plane crash in Mérida, Yucatán, Solís experienced a surge of popularity, not least because he was considered the last of the "Three Mexican Roosters" who along with Infante and Jorge Negrete, had been the idols of Mexican music and cinema.
-Between 1961 and 1966 (the year of his death), he had 12 No. 1 hits on the Mexican charts.
+Following the 1957 death of Pedro Infante from a plane crash in Mérida, Yucatán, Solís experienced a surge of popularity, not least because he was considered the last of "The Three Roosters", the idols of Mexican music and cinema.
+Between 1961 and 1966 (the year of his death), he had twelve No. 1 hits on the Mexican charts.